alxhslm/journey2dayone/README.md

 2. Extract the ZIP archive to a folder named `journey`, and place it in the same location as the `journey2dayonejson.py` script from this repo.

+3. Run `pip install -r requirements.txt` to install the dependencies.

-3. Run `python journey2dayonejson.py` in a terminal window, which will create a ZIP archive called `dayone.zip`.
+4. Run `python journey2dayonejson.py` in a terminal window, which will create a ZIP archive called `dayone.zip`.

-4. Open `Day One.app` and import the JSON Zip file by following [these instructions](https://help.dayoneapp.com/en/articles/1694437-importing-data-to-day-one).
+5. Open `Day One.app` and import the JSON Zip file by following [these instructions](https://help.dayoneapp.com/en/articles/1694437-importing-data-to-day-one).
 This will create a new journal within `DayOne.app` called `Journey`.

-5. Continue adding to your journal in `Day One.app`!
+6. Continue adding to your journal in `Day One.app`!